-The February 12th in-service kicked off our professional development on Assessment Literacy to support one of the district goals listed in the PDP: All teachers will build upon their ability to collect and examine student performance data using locally developed measures and appropriately revise each assessment to ensure valid and reliable assessments that are ongoing, systematic, and reflect a standards-based measure of student learning.
+The February 12th in-service kicked off our professional development on Assessment Literacy to support our second district goal: All teachers will build upon their ability to collect and examine student performance data using locally developed CSAs and appropriately revise each assessment to ensure valid and reliable assessments that are ongoing, systematic, and reflect a standards-based measure of student learning.

 Key Takeaways from February 12th:

 The knowledge and skills needed to (1) gather accurate information about student achievement, and (2) use the assessment process and its results effectively to improve achievement

 What are the assessment types?

 - Diagnostic: To gauge students’ knowledge and skills before a unit of instruction